 Just Here for Godzilla: While the actual mechanics are heavily disputed from a gameplay standpoint, the sheer awesomeness of seeing all these beloved cartoon characters may make it all worthwhile anyway.

 The game was released to rather mixed to negative reviews, due to the flunky gameplay and the various in-game glitches.
 The reviews to the Updated Re-release seem to be a bit more favorable.

 That One Level: God help you if you happen to get the fight against both Bens and Kevin in Arcade Mode...The 3 Vs. 1 level is always difficult, but the Ben 10 one is the hardest.

 They Wasted a Perfectly Good Plot: It's not uncommon for people to compare the story mode to that of a fanfic.
 We have the protagonists of many, manyCartoon Network shows, fighting all of the villains who teamed up, but the villains make some...
 Rather questionable area decisions (Vilgax in Marzipan City, for one), along with the reveal that the villain of the game is the remote control of the Narrator, which, while done in the manner of many of Cartoon Network's signature comedies, is entirely out of place in aCrisis Crossover, and one could argue that any of the villains in the game could have been better as the Big Bad.
-Though others find it an appropriate villain considering that the Narrator is implied to be Space Ghost, and his remote would be a fitting thing to link everyone since it was his show that kicked off Cartoon Network's original programming.
+Though given who the narrator is and his significance in getting Cartoon Network as a whole off the ground his remote being the final boss can be considered fitting in a sense.